KeyStore

 Principle of Least Privilege

-- Role Control: Assign KeyStore Admin and Owner roles judiciously, following the "need-to-know" principle.
+- Role Control: Assign KeyStore Admin and Owner roles judiciously, following the need-to-know principle.

-- Scope Control: Actively use the
+- Scope Control: Use

 Reduce Configuration Leak Risk